 I have lived close to Falmouth all my life but up until a few days ago I had never taken the ferry across the Helford River.

 Today the Helford village is still picture perfect.
-Cottages huddle along the narrow creek and the thatch Shipwrights Inn is like something from a romantic novel, with so the locals say extra thick walls to hide contraband!
+Cottages huddle along the narrow creek.
+The thatch Shipwrights Inn is like something from a romantic novel, with so the locals say extra thick walls to hide contraband!

 Stories of smugglers abound in this area.
 The local pirates are said to have lured many a ship into these hidden waterways so that they could plundered it at their leisure.
 The antiquarian Richard Carew wrote in 1602 that the Helford was frequented by many retired pirates “who’s guilty breasts” he writes “with an eye in their backs, look warily how they may go out again”.

 It seems this was once a pretty lawless place.
-Even as late as 1840 the Custom House in Helford was ransacked when around 30 men broke in and made off with 126 kegs of contraband brandy!
+Even as late as 1840 the Custom House in Helford was ransacked.
+Around 30 men broke in and made off with 126 kegs of contraband brandy!

 From the village there are beautiful walks in all directions.
 To Dennis Head and St Anthony in Menege, to Manaccan and Kestle Barton Gallery and Gardens.